-That Time Roger Waters Reclaimed Pink Floyd’s Legacy With ‘The Wall: Live in Berlin’
+How Roger Waters Reclaimed His Pink Floyd Legacy With ‘The Wall: Live in Berlin’

-When asked for the umpteenth time in 1989 about restaging his massive opus The Wall, former Pink Floyd member Roger Waters quipped that he’d only do so on one condition.
-“If they ever take the wall down in Berlin,” he said.
-“I’ll put it on there as an act of celebration of that bit of freeing of the human spirit.”
+When asked for the umpteenth time in 1989 about restaging his massive opus The Wall, Roger Waters quipped that he'd only do so on one condition.
+"If they ever take the wall down in Berlin," the former Pink Floyd mastermind said.
+"I'll put it on there as an act of celebration of that bit of freeing of the human spirit."

 In November of that very year, it happened.
 Waters kept his word too, staging an expansive, all-star production at Potsdamer Platz in East Berlin on July 21, 1990, one that reduced the once-imposing Berlin Wall to nothing more than a stage prop.

-“They took down the wall,” Waters said.
-“And we got on a plane the next morning and flew to Berlin…We peeked through the wall and saw this enormous piece of land, and I said this is where we’re going to do this show — if we’re going to do it at all.”
+"They took down the wall, and we got on a plane the next morning and flew to Berlin," Waters told the Los Angeles Times.
+"We peeked through the wall and saw this enormous piece of land, and I said this is where we're going to do this show – if we're going to do it at all."

 By 1990, however, Pink Floyd was recording and performing separately from the departed Waters, selling out huge tours with a set list that still featured many of his best-known songs, including several from The Wall.
 In no small way, The Wall: Live in Berlin also helped Waters reclaim his own legacy.

-“It certainly will be most gratifying that a few more people in the world will understand that The Wall is ‘my’ work and always has been,” Waters told Q magazine in 1990, before nothing of his former bandmates, “They just haven’t got the faintest idea of what any of it’s about, but then they never did.
-Most of the audience for this show will probably think it’s Pink Floyd anyway.
+"It certainly will be most gratifying that a few more people in the world will understand that The Wall is 'my' work and always has been," Waters told Q magazine in 1990, before taking a shot at his former bandmates.
+"They just haven't got the faintest idea of what any of it's about, but then they never did.
+Most of the audience for this show will probably think it's Pink Floyd, anyway.
 The attachment to the brand name is limpet-like.
-It’s something I live with.”
+It's something I live with."

 In fact, everything about The Wall: Live in Berlin was outsized – from its $6.5 million cost to its supporting cast to its huge props.
 Waters was joined by a guest list that included Scorpions, the Band, Marianne Faithful, Joni Mitchell, Cyndi Lauper, Bryan Adams, Paul Carrack and Sinead O'Connor.